zyxwvu28/Hooty-Bot-Public/README.md

     - Added advanced keyword searching functionality (currently being hosted on the advanced-word-search-parser branch of this repo)
 - v1.1.1 Beta:
     - Added a minimum time between replies
+- v1.1.2:
+    - Subreddit mods and the bot creator now have remote access control over HootyBot via admin codes.
+Remote controls are limited to:
+        - Pausing bot replies
+        - Unpausing bot replies
+        - And stopping the bot entirely

 HOOT HOOT!